-Acoustic speech signals are usually processed using a rudimentary speech production model based on physiology.
-In this context, we will focus on the physiological articulation and acoustics only, and disregard the higher levels of abstraction including linguistic content of speech.
-With regard to articulation, we can begin by defining some terminology:
+Speech signals are usually processed using a rudimentary speech production model based on the physiology of the speech production apparatus.
+In this context, we will focus on the physiological articulation and acoustics only and disregard the higher levels of abstraction, e.g. the linguistic content of speech.
+We define the following terminology with respect to articulation:

-- Phoneme is the smallest linguistic unit which may bring about a change of meaning.
-It is thus the fundamental building block of linguistics. - Phonation is the process where speech organs produce a sound.
-Some include only voiced sounds in the definition of phonations, but here we will use it for all speech sounds, including unvoiced sounds. - Phone is a speech segment with distinct perceptual or physiological characteristics.
-Note that many different phones may be classified within one phoneme, such that the same phoneme can be realized as different phones depending on, for example, personal style, context, or dialect.
+Phoneme is the smallest linguistic unit which may bring about a change of meaning.
+It is thus the fundamental building block of linguistics.

+Phonation is the process where the components of the speech production apparatus produce sound.
+Some include only voiced sounds in the definition of phonations, but here we will use it for all speech sounds, i.e. also for unvoiced sounds.

+Phone is a speech segment with distinct perceptual or physiological characteristics.
+Note that many different phones can be classified within one phoneme, such that the same phoneme can be realized as different phones depending on, for example, personal style, context, or dialect.
 It is entirely possible or even common that the same phone is mapped to different phonemes depending on its context.